-Cyclist dies following 'medical event' during Lake Taupo Cycle Challenge
+Cyclist dies following 'medical event' during Lake Taupō Cycle Challenge

 Organisers also extended their thanks to fellow riders who stopped to provide medical assistance at the scene.

-The incident was the second involving a cyclist in the Taupo region today.
+The incident was the second involving a cyclist in the Taupō region today.

 A police spokesperson said officers were called to a crash involving a car and a cyclist on Wairau Ave, shortly after 1.30pm.